 5. After age 50, the ICLs may need to be replaced due to cataracts.

-As you can see, there are plenty of advantages offered with Visian ICL permanent contact lenses.
+As you can see, there are plenty of advantages offered with Visian ICL permanent contact lenses in LA County.
 To learn more about the Vista Vision ICL Procedure and to see if you are a candidate for ICLs, please feel free to contact Dougherty Laser Vision at (805) 422-7939 to schedule a free consultation today!
 Unsure if LASIK surgery is right for you?
 Take our Self Test!